 Build houses for the three little pigs with props you have at home or in the classroom.

-• Use brooms for the straw house, a cardboard box for the wooden house, blocks for the brick house.
+- Place brooms over chair seats for the straw house.
+Set a cardboard box on its side for the wooden house.
+Make a low wall with blocks for the brick house.

-• Kids will role play the characters as they move from house to house.
+Kids role play the characters as you tell the story, moving from house to house, and chasing off the wolf.

-Using a felt board and felt cut-outs allows for hands-on storytelling.
+A felt board and felt cut-outs promotes for hands-on storytelling.

 Children take turns placing the pieces on the felt board as the story unfolds.

-"The friendly Halloween witch cannot decide what color her new hat should be".
+In this Halloween story, the friendly witch can’t decide what color her new hat should be.

 For example, if a carrot is stirred into the pot, she tries on an orange hat.

-• The three bears can eat their porridge with chopsticks.
+- The three bears eat their porridge with chopsticks.

 Kids can make puppets with wooden spoons, cardboard shapes or mittens!